 Jump to section

-In this article, we’ll discover what 360-degree feedback is and how it can benefit your business.
+We'll unpack those later, but first, let's look at what 360-degree feedback is and how it can benefit your business.

 What is 360-degree feedback?

 It's still standard for employees to only receive structured, formal feedback from their manager.
 And this is usually during an annual performance review.
 In fact, for many companies, feedback is synonymous with the yearly performance evaluation.